AlinaDenisaB/DevOpsRepo/README.md

 # Online Store Application
-Individual project for DevOps Academy at QA Consulting.
+Individual project that involves concepts from all core training modules.

 **Content**
 -